 - Go to the Exposure tool tab and navigate to the Levels tool.

-- From the Level’s tool title bar, click on the Action button (… icon) and select Preferences…
+- From the Level’s tool title bar, click on the Action menu, the (…) icon, and select Preferences…

 - Alternatively, select Capture One/Edit (macOS/Windows) -> Preferences from the main menu.
 The preferences dialog window opens.

-- In the Levels tool area, go the Auto Levels Clipping Thresholds section and add values to the relevant Shadows and Highlights text boxes.
+- Go to the Exposure tab.
+In the Levels Tool area, go the Auto Levels Clipping Thresholds section and add values to the relevant Shadows and Highlights text boxes.